 Application Process & Instructions

-If you are interested in applying for any property currently available on my website, please send an email to me at firstname.lastname@example.org and include your name, email and phone number.
-I will then send out an invitation to apply.
+If you are interested in applying for any property currently available on my website, navigate to the “Rentals Available” page and click on the “Apply Now” button associated with the property of interest.
 All proposed adult occupants are required to submit an application.
-The application fee is $40 and each applicant will be required to attach their proof of income and a copy of their identification.
+While the application fee is non-refundable for processed applications whereas credit has been run, we do refund unprocessed application fees for those applicants in a backup position whereas no processing took place.
+Each applicant will be required to attach their proof of income and a copy of their identification.

 We use a third-party pet policy partner.
 All applicants must create a tenant-only, pet and/or animal profile.
 If you have a pet, there is an additional per pet charge which is administered by the third-party tool.
 Scroll to the bottom of this page to review the program flyer.
 Click anywhere on the flyer to be connected to our pet screening service.